christopherney/Enigma/README.md

 # Enigma
-Gradle Plugin - Obfuscator String Encryption (Android/Java)
+Gradle Plugin - Obfuscator Strings Encryption (Android/Java)

 This project is a simple Gradle plugin to help you to encrypt all String values of your Android Java code at the compilation time.